Learning high-dimensional directed acyclic graphs with latent and selection variables: Consistency of FCI and RFCI in sparse high-dimensional settings

-where $c_n^{-1}=O(n^d)$ for some $0\leq d<b/2$ with $b$ from (A3). \end{itemize} Assumption (A2) allows the number of variables to grow as any polynomial of the sample size, representing a high-dimensional setting.
-Assumption (A3) is a sparseness assumption, and poses a bound on the growth of the maximum size of the adjacency sets in the graph resulting from Step 1 of the oracle RFCI algorithm.
+where $c_n^{-1}=O(n^d)$ for some $0\leq d<b/2$ with $b$ from (A3). \end{longlist} Assumption (A2) allows the number of variables to grow as any polynomial of the sample size, representing a~high-dimensional setting.
+Assumption (A3) is a~sparseness assumption, and poses a~bound on the growth of the maximum size of the adjacency sets in the graph resulting from Step 1 of the oracle RFCI algorithm.
 The upper bound in assumption (A5) excludes sequences of models in which the partial correlations tend to 1, hence avoiding identifiability problems.
-The lower bound in assumption (A5) requires the non-zero partial correlations to be outside of the $n^{-b/2}$ range, with $b$ as in assumption (A3).
-This condition is similar to assumption 5 in \cite{MeinshausenBuehlmann06} and condition (8) in \cite{ZhaoYu06}.
+The lower bound in assumption (A5) requires the nonzero partial correlations to be outside of the $n^{-b/2}$ range, with $b$ as in assumption (A3).
+This condition is similar to assumption 5 in \cite{MeinshausenBuehlmann06} and condition (8) in~\cite{ZhaoYu06}.

 The similarities between our assumptions and the assumptions of \cite{KalischBuehlmann07a} for consistency of the PC algorithm are evident.
-The main differences are that our assumption (A3) concerns the skeleton after Step 1 of the oracle RFCI instead of the underlying DAG, and that our assumptions (A1) and (A4)-(A5) concern the distribution of $\mathbf{W}$ instead of $\mathbf{X}$.
+The main differences are that our assumption (A3) concerns the skeleton after Step 1 of the oracle RFCI algorithm instead of the underlying DAG, and that our assumptions (A1) and (A4)--(A5) concern the distribution of $\mathbf{W}$ instead of $\mathbf{X}$. \begin{theo} Assume \textup{(A1)--(A5)}.
+Denote by $\hat{\mathcal{C}}_n(\alpha_n)$ the output of the sample version of the RFCI algorithm and by $\mathcal{C}_n^{\prime}$ the oracle version of the RFCI algorithm.
+Then there exists a~sequence $\alpha_n \rightarrow0$ $(n \rightarrow\infty)$ and a~constant $0<C<\infty$ such that